ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 You may try the particles demo available in the calcbin/samples/ directory.

-Programs built for Ndless v1.0/v1.1 won't work with this version until they are updated by their authors.
+Programs built for Ndless v2.x should work as is.

 How do I uninstall it?
 ======================

-Make sure the documents 'ndless_installer.tns' and 'ndless_resources.tns' are still in the same directory on the calculator.
-Then open 'ndless_installer' from the Documents screen.
+Then open 'ndless_resources.tns' from the Documents screen.
 A full reboot will be initiated.

 Troubleshooting